hakobhn/-kubernetes-mentoring-program/3-deployment-and-configuration/materials/README.md

 - Why do we need health checks for applications?
 - What is the difference between Kubernetes probes?
 - What is the best storage for environment variables for your Kubernetes pod?
-What if this variables are sensitive?
+What if these variables are sensitive?
 - Why should we use deployment strategies?
 What types of deployments strategies do you know?
 - How can you roll back to the previous version of deployment in Kubernetes?